 What I see in clinical practice is consistent with this: driven women who don’t write the letter tend to carry it in other ways.
 In the hypercontrol of their environments.
 In the low-grade numbness that coexists with high performance.
 In relationships that feel managed rather than real.
 In the 3 a.m. wakefulness that has no obvious cause but seems to know exactly what it’s doing.

 The unwritten letter doesn’t disappear.
 It goes underground.
-And underground, it shapes how you move through your life — who you trust, how much you let people in, what you believe you deserve, and what you’ve quietly accepted as the cost of being you.
+And underground, it shapes how you move through your life.
+Who you trust, how much you let people in, what you believe you deserve, and what you’ve quietly accepted as the cost of being you.

 The cost of silence is rarely dramatic.
 It’s more like a slow erosion.
 A narrowing.
 A self you recognize less and less in the mirror.